ajs424/Complex-Number-Class/README.md

 op: double × Complex → Complex

 I defined a constructor as well as overloaded the assignment operator so these versions can perform implicit conversions from doubles to Complex.
 The stream insertion operator << has also been overloaded to print objects of the proper type.
 In addition, the Python version contains functions that allow conversion from complexes to strings.

+Since the Java lanaguage does not allow operator overloading/ friend functions, the Java version does not include as many functions as the prior two.
+However, overrode the toString() method in this version.

 This repository includes: